Slam1423/GuoJX_src/README.md

 SyntaxError: invalid syntax
 ```

-This error can be easily addressed by changing all (in train.py)
+This error can be easily addressed by changing all (in train.py) the following code

 ```bash
 seq_var = torch.autograd.Variable(seq_data.cuda(async=True).float())                                 ^